lee26hwang12an/STM32-Makefile-Guidance/README.md

 	-del $(BUILD_DIR) # --------------------------------- MODIFY THIS
 ...
 ```
 7. Make sure your modifications to the ***Makefile*** were valid.
 Open a new terminal in VSCode, type `make` and hit Enter.
-If everything compiles without a (problem)[#attention-when-converting-from-a-prviously-c-to-c-project], a hex file, a bin file will be generated to a newly created folder `build`:
+If everything compiles without a [problem](#attention-when-converting-from-a-previously-c-to-c-project), a hex file, a bin file will be generated to a newly created folder `build`:

 ![VSCode Second Check](Images/VSCode_2.png)